 - Is the effort transparent?
 Transparency can take the form of clear, publicly available policies and design, an open-source code base, or all of these.

 For each question, if we can answer yes , the app gets a star.
 If we cannot answer yes—either because the answer is negative or because it is unknown—the rating is left blank.
 There’s also a field for notes that can help put things in context.
-We keep track of updates in our changelog.

 In addition, we say something about the basic technology underlying the app.
 Here’s an explanation of the key terms.